LoginGet Started

 Example of an amazon product with compelling details

-For example, if you're selling a smartphone, you should really point out its standout features, like things people actually care about, such as:
+For example, if you're selling a smartphone, highlight the standout features people care about most, such as:

 • A high-resolution camera